essif-lab/framework/README.md

 This project has a plugin integrated that can generate terms in a useful way so contributors can write a special syntax to reference terms and generate a glossary based on those terms.

-This plugin is designed to work in the pre-build stage.
-This means, it is strongly suggested that you do **not** run manually the script in your local computer (or at least do not commit changes).
+This plugin is designed to work in the pre-build stage.dc up  This means, it is strongly suggested that you do **not** run manually the script in your local computer (or at least do not commit changes).
 In order to view the final result, you can instead use Docker and/or Docker Compose, as follows.